irworkshop/accountability_datacleaning/R_campfin/nv_expends/docs/nv_diary_epends.md

 ### Payee

-Because contributions are reported by the recipient, there are inconsistencies in the spelling of the contributor's name.
+Because expense payee's are reported by the recipient, there are inconsistencies in the spelling of the payee's name.
 While we can't fix potential misspelling of individual names, there are ways to reduce the number of variants of non-individual contributor names.

-Among records with _only_ a `payee_last` value (non-individuals), there are 52840 distinct values.
+Among records with _only_ a `payee_last` value (non-individuals), there are 52844 distinct values.

 By using the OpenRefine merging algorithms, we can reduce the number of distinct `payee_last` values.
 The approach takes uncommon values and changes them to a more common very similar value.